KubeOrch/community/proposals/repo-architecture/method2-details.md

-# Method 2: Docker Compose Deployment
+# Method 2: Development Docker Compose Deployment

 <img width="1124" height="623" alt="image" src="https://github.com/user-attachments/assets/ebed4e7c-5e75-432f-9ad2-2f87e8fd9b36" />

 ## Overview

 This deployment method uses one root `docker-compose.yml` to orchestrate multiple services.
 Each service (frontend, backend) has its own Dockerfile so images can be built independently and then launched together by Compose.
-This is convenient for local development, simple CI pipelines, and small deployments.
+This is our **development environment approach** that enables independent development and faster iteration cycles.

+## Purpose

+**Development Environment**: This approach is designed for developers who need to work on frontend and backend independently.
+It provides the flexibility to rebuild and test individual services without affecting the entire application, significantly improving development velocity.

 ## Files Involved